gclark422/Orange2-HW/README.md

  Then you can push :)

  # 2 useful command line commands
- `cd` - This means 'change directory.
+ `cd` - This means 'change directory'.
 Used as follows:
  ```
  cd [path or sub directory]
  ```